jtebert/document-everything/_projects/2019/keyboard.md

 #### Special keymap stuff

-Because it's large, you can see the full keymap [in my Github repository](https://github.com/jtebert/qmk_firmware/blob/master/keyboards/artemis75/keymaps/default/keymap.c).
+Because it's large, you can see the full keymap [in my GitHub repository](https://github.com/jtebert/qmk_firmware/blob/master/keyboards/artemis75/keymaps/default/keymap.c).
 But there were a couple particulars that I had to sort out to get the layout as I wanted.

 **Modifier keys (`(` = `Shift+9`):** While TMK made this a pain, QMK makes it easy ([as described here](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_advanced_keycodes.md#modifier-keys)).
 Where I would but a keycode like `KC_9`, I instead use `LSFT(KC_9)` or `S(KC_9)` to get a left parenthesis (`Shift + 9`).